More About Us...

 - I e-mail a very comprehensive "Puppy Packet" after the puppies are born and I have received your reservation

 deposit.
-This includes pictures of the sire and dam, copies of health clearances, pedigrees, the sales contract
+This includes copies of health clearances, pedigrees, the sales contract with warranty information,

-with warranty information, and a manual I have put together over many years that contains various info on
+and a manual I have put together over many years that contains various info on training, feeding, vaccination,

 Deposits are 100% refundable if: